Skip to content

 Pros

-• Platform independence with the JVM allowing code to run on any device.
+• Platform independence allows code to run on any device with JVM.

-• Strong object-oriented principles promoting modular, reusable, and maintainable code.
+• Strong object-oriented principles promote modular and maintainable code.

-• Extensive libraries and frameworks that support a wide range of applications.
+• Extensive libraries and frameworks support a wide range of applications.

 Cons

-• Can be slower than lower-level languages like C or C++ due to the overhead of the JVM.
+• Slower than lower-level languages like C or C++ due to the overhead of the JVM and requires significant memory space which can impact performance and efficiency.

 • Verbose syntax can lead to longer and more complex code compared to more concise languages.